KasraK2K/go-simple-monitoring/README.md

 ### Downsampling (historical queries)

-- `MONITORING_DOWNSAMPLE_MAX_POINTS` - Target number of points for historical queries.
+- `MONITORING_DOWNSAMPLE_MAX_POINTS` - Target number of points for historical queries (default: 150).
-  - If unset or `0`: downsampling disabled (all rows returned).
+  - If `0`: downsampling disabled (all rows returned).
-  - If `> 0`: downsampling applies only when raw row count for the selected range exceeds this value, returning ~that many evenly sampled rows.
+  - If `> 0`: smart downsampling applies when data exceeds this threshold.
+  - Uses TimescaleDB `time_bucket()` when available, falls back to `ntile()` for standard PostgreSQL.
+  - Recommended values: 100-500 for optimal performance/detail balance.

 ## Storage Configuration